 In summer serissa need a lot of bright light.
 The ideal position for the tree is outdoors in a south facing position in direct sun.
 However if kept indoors the tree will do best in a bright conservatory or against a south facing window in which situation it will need to be turned every couple of days.
 Once you find a spot in which your tree is happy leave it there, it's not normal for plants to move around!
 If you move your tree to a new spot leave it there for 4-6 weeks to acclimatise before deciding if the position is ideal, trees respond slowly to changes.
 Flowering performance will be improved dramatically by exposing the tree to VERY bright hot conditions in summer.

 Watering Serissa Bonsai

 Watering serissa is where almost everyone goes wrong and where most problems occur.
 If you serissa is in a good free draining soil like watering will be easier.
 However watering should always be done in relation to the needs of the tree.
 A plant growing in a fine fibrous soil will require less frequent watering than one growing in a coarse open medium.
 The secret to watering is to allow the soil to dry a little between watering to the point where the tree JUST begins to wilt.
 Just before this happens the leaves will lose some of their natural sheen.
 However you will need a skilled and experienced eye to recognise the exact moment.
 Practically, watering should be performed when the soil surface feels dry to the touch.
-Then enough water should be applied in order to throughly soak the rootball ALL the way through.
+Then enough water should be applied in order to thoroughly soak the root ball ALL the way through.
 Watering will then not be required until the surface feels dry to the touch again.